Package Exports

 Return an array containing all recursive files and directories under a given

-directory, similar to Unix find
+directory, similar to Unix find.
+Follows symlinks.
+Optimized for speed.

-but adds trailing slashes to directories.
+- It adds trailing slashes to directories.

 Installation